bruceravel/SCFtests/README.md

     bigger than the noise.
 The choice of 3/&Aring; as the starting point was deliberate.
 The
     [Autobk algorithm](http://dx.doi.org/10.1103/PhysRevB.47.14126)
-    (and most – if not all – other algorithms) is often unreliable below about 3/&Aring; due to the fact that the &mu;(E) is changing very quickly in that region.
-Thus the data above 3/&Aring; are likely to be reliable a free of systematic error due to the details of the background removal.
+    (and most, if not all, other algorithms) is often unreliable below about 3/&Aring; due to the fact that the &mu;(E) is changing very quickly in that region.
+Thus the data above 3/&Aring; are likely to be reliably free of systematic error due to the details of the background removal.

 3. All the materials considered have well-known structures.
-For these tests, we want to avoid the situation where error in a fitting model could be attributed to incomplete prior knowledge about the structure.
-That is, we want to isolate the details of the fitting model from the details of the theoretical calculation.
+For these tests, I want to avoid the situation where error in a fitting model could be attributed to incomplete prior knowledge about the structure.
+That is, I want to isolate the details of the fitting model from the details of the theoretical calculation.

-4. The first three examples are dense, crystalline solids for which we expect self-consistency to contribute rather little to the analysis.
-The remaining materials all contribute interesting features for which self-consistency might play a role.
+4. The first three examples are dense, crystalline solids for which I expect self-consistency to contribute rather little to the analysis.
+The remaining materials all contribute interesting features for which self-consistency and charge transfer might play a role.

 5. In the plots, the ranges of the Fourier transform and of the fit are indicated by vertical black lines.